tensorlakeai/indexify/.github/pull_request_template.md

 Notes:

-- Tests can be run manually: in `python-sdk/`, run the run `pip install -e .`, start the server and executor, and run `python test_graph_behaviours.py`.
+- Tests can be run manually: start the server and executor, `cd python-sdk`, run `make test`.
 - To test if changes to the server are backward compatible with the latest release, label the PR with `ci_compat_test`.
 This might report failures unrelated to your change if previous incompatible changes were pushed without